sanchan24/Projects/README.md

 # Projects
-This repository consistes of the work project done by me
+This repository consists of the work project done by me